MUSA-509/course-materials/syllabus.md

 ### Class

-Tuesdays and Thursday 4:30pm - 6pm ET
+* Lectures: Tuesdays 4:30pm - 6pm US ET via Zoom and recorded
+* Labs
+  * US times: Thursday 4:30pm - 5:15pm US ET
+  * Asia times: TBD, but likely Thursday 6pm - 6:45pm China CST (6am - 6:45am ET)

 Lectures will be on Tuesdays, and Labs will be on Thursdays.
 A separate lab at a more convenient time for students in international locations will be scheduled.

 ### Contact Info

 * **Instructor**: Andy Eschbacher, andye.penn@gmail.com
+* **TA**: Jingwen Felix Qiang, jingwenq@seas.upenn.edu

 ### Office Hours